Coiled Tubing Drilling for definition of Mineral Deposits – Phase 2: MinEx CRC Project 2

 The Challenge

-Drilling is a vital component of modern mineral exploration, providing physical samples of rock to allow geologists to define and test potentially mineralised features buried beneath the weathered surface.
-Deploying and operating current drilling technology in remote and sensitive landscapes is both expensive and resource intensive, and as explorers push deeper in search of the next generation of mineral discoveries these costs risk becoming unsustainable.
+Drilling is a vital component of mineral exploration, providing physical samples to test potential mineralisation beneath the surface.
+Operating current drilling technology in remote landscapes is both expensive and resource-intensive, and as explorers push deeper searching for future mineral discoveries these costs risk becoming unsustainable.

-Cheaper drilling with a lower environmental footprint will be an important enabling technology for future mineral exploration in Western Australia, where many of the most exciting exploration targets are expected to lie below cover in areas where the State’s proven and richly-endowed mineral provinces plunge beneath more recent layers of rock.
-Development of this next generation drilling system in WA could also support growth of innovative local METS providers delivering the new technology to the mining industry.
+Cheaper drilling with a lower environmental footprint will be important in enabling future mineral exploration in Western Australia, where many exciting exploration targets lie below deep cover.
+Development of this platform in WA could also support growth of innovative local METS providers delivering the new technology to the mining industry.

 Similar Projects